microsoft/cobalt/devops/providers/azure-devops/templates/infrastructure/README.md

 ## Security

 Deployments are carried out by service principals.
-The build pipeline references SP credentials from a keyvault-backed variable group.
+The build pipeline references SP by leveraging a service connection (described above).
+No secrets need to be defined in variables or KeyVault.

-You'll need to create a keyvault resource that includes the above variables where `Variable Source` is set to `Key-Vault`.

-Follow these [instructions](https://docs.microsoft.com/en-us/azure/devops/pipelines/library/variable-groups?view=azure-devops&tabs=yaml#link-secrets-from-an-azure-key-vault) to associate all the above secrets to a variable group called `KV Secrets`.